Scottish Child Abuse Inquiry: Edinburgh Academy, Edinburgh

-Seventeen former staff members and teachers from 1953 to the 1990s have been accused of molesting boys at Edinburgh Academy.
-Graham Buck, a former pupil at the junior boarding house, described how, from the age of eight and a half, he was subjected to a systematic campaign of physical and sexual abuse by teacher Iain Wares.
+Seventeen former staff members and teachers from 1953 to the 1990s have been accused by Nicky Campbell, a radio and TV broadcaster for the BBC and Radio 5, of molesting boys at Edinburgh Academy.
+Campbell described how he was badly beaten up by a teacher who was a leading light in the scripture union.
+His mother confronted the teacher and received an apology, but the school hushed it up.
+Campbell also witnessed sexual abuse on his classmates and described Iain Wares as "one of the worst paedophiles in British criminal history".
+Graham Buck, a former pupil at the junior boarding house, described how, from the age of eight and a half, he was subjected to a systematic campaign of physical and sexual abuse by teacher Wares.
 He was woken up in the middle of the night and beaten with a wooden bat on several occasions by Wares.
-Another former pupil, broadcaster Nicky Campbell, described how he was badly beaten up by a teacher who was a leading light in the scripture union.
-His mother confronted the teacher and received an apology, but the school hushed it up.
-Campbell also witnessed sexual abuse on his class mates and described Wares as "one of the worst paedophiles in British criminal history".
 After complaints from parents Wares left in 1973 with an excellent reference from Edinburgh Academy.
 In 2023 Wares was living in South Africa and fighting an extradition request to the UK.
+The extradition request included four counts of rape, 60 of sexual assault and 25 of assault.
 He admitted abusing children but not with "intent".
+The inquiry estimated that generally in Wares' classes about three quarters of the children were abused.

-A spokeswoman for the school said in March 2023 "We would also like to reiterate that we deeply regret what has happened in the past.
-As any like-minded person, we are appalled by such behaviour and we would encourage anyone who has been the victim of abuse to contact Police Scotland."
+The former deputy head of the preparatory school John Brownlee who was employed by Edinburgh Academy from 1964 to 1995, was accused by multiple former pupils of horrifying abuse to the children in his care.
+He was accused of being a sadist who regularly beat, punched, kicked and strangled young boys.
+After stripping one boy naked he abused him with a hosepipe.
+When Brownlee retired in 1995, Edinburgh Academy gave him a positive write up and described him as a "the confidant of four headmasters."
+Bronwlee was judged too ill to stand trial.
+Sheriff Ian Anderson determined that the evidence was adequate to uphold 32 charges, including 30 counts of assault involving young boys.
+James Burnett the headmaster of the primary school at the time John Brownlee was a teacher there, said at the Inquiry that he had known nothing about the abuse.
+However The Times reported in 2026 that they had written evidence that Burnett was told of allegations of child abuse in the 1980s but chose to blame the boy who had been abused.

 In August 2023 the inquiry heard 14 days of evidence, described as "shocking", about Edinburgh academy.
 The evidence made clear that witnessing, and sometimes being made to participate in, abuse was as traumatic as being abused.
 Survivors said "We were made feral".
 When actor Iain Glen spoke out about his abuse in 2002, "the wrath of [wealthy Edinburgh suburbs] Morningside and Muirfield and Murrayfield rained down on his head with biblical fury because he'd broken the code, the Edinburgh omertà".
-The inquiry estimated that generally in Wares' classes about three quarters of the children were abused.